Skills Framework: the essentials

 Why use a tool that gathers a company’s professional skills?

-The creation of this central tool goes hand in hand with the achievement of several objectives for HR players: employees, managers and HR teams (HRD, job managers, career management managers, training managers, etc.) and social partners.
+The creation of this tool goes hand in hand with the achievement of several objectives for HR players: employees, managers and HR teams (HRD, job managers, career management managers, training managers, etc.) and social partners.

 The core purpose of an employee skills model: